-This beautiful recipe is the creation of Holistic Nutritionist and Food Photographer, Elli Dragoi.
+This raw vegan recipe for honey lemon truffles is by Holistic Nutritionist Elli Dragoi.

-Elli is the lovely lady behind @gardenheart_holistic on Instagram, and recently took a spot on our list of the Top 50 Instagram Accounts to Follow for Healthy Food Inspiration.
+While her account (@gardenheart_holistic) is now private, at the time of publishing she took out a spot on our list of the Top 50 Instagram Accounts to Follow for Healthy Food Inspiration.

 About this baobab truffle recipe, Elli says: “Raw Honey is incredibly medicinal for the overall health.
 It helps heal skin tissue and is rich in vitamin A, C, D, E, K as well high in minerals such as magnesium, iron and calcium.
 It has anti-bacterial and anti-fungal properties and helps reduce inflammation in the skin.
 In my teenage years, I used raw honey to heal the occasional pimple and when I went through a stage of hormonal acne, this was one of my secret weapons that worked wonders in healing my skin.